dehasi/zeliba/README.md

 ### Better English
-Usually, util methods start with `is` prefix (like `isEmpty`), but negations are covered via exclamation mark `!is`, which looks grammatically incorrect in code.
+Usually, util methods start with `is` prefix (like `isEmpty`), but negations are covered via exclamation mark `!is`, which also makes you to do calculations.
 I.e. “if a collection is empty” transforms into `collection.isEmpty()`, but “if a collection is *not* empty” transforms into `!collection.isEmpty()` which is read as “not the collection is empty”.
 It is obviously grammatically incorrect.
 Util methods like `if(isNotEmpty(collection))` do a great job but still remain grammatically incorrect.